Am I having a heart attack?

 Research indicates that women often times do not recognize the signs of a heart attack and therefore are not sure when to call 9-1-1.
 If you think you are having a heart attack, call 9-1-1 now.
 If you are looking for information about signs and symptoms of heart attacks in women, click here to learn more.

-First Virtual Support Network for Women with AFib launches; new AFib patient education materials now available
+Virtual Support Network for Women Living with Afib

 WomenHeart invites the Spanish speaking community to get involved with HeartScarves and SisterMatch